maestroanth/Sudoku-Android-/README.md

 2. If you are an Android developer with the eclipse/android setup, you can simply add this repository to your project folder and run the emulator within Eclipse.
 However, I do not recommend this because I ran into emulation problems due to a glitch where the emulator only uses one of your computer's processor's cores and was incredibly slow.

+Code Location: This app used a Java backend with an XML frontend.
+The Java code can be found at Sudoku!!!!!->src->org->example->sudoku and the xml code can be found at Sudoku!!!!!->res.
+Thank you for viewing this! - Anthony (NetDoodler)